 Why It’s Illegal Now: We’re not entirely sure, but we’re guessing that not every cruise ship passenger was thrilled with the idea of weapons being fired on deck.
 The lines probably didn’t like the legal liability either.

 A Good Alternative: You can find some shooting themed excursions, like a trip to Casa de Campo in the Dominican Republic.

 It was a nice tradition, but not exactly an environmentally friendly one. - Photo by Wikipedia Commons

 When It Was Legal: During the sail away party you could throw streamers and confetti off the sides of a ship.
 One tradition was to have your friends on the dock hold onto another end of the streamer as the ship pulled away until the streamer broke.

 Why It’s Illegal Now: Due to increased security, visitors aren’t allowed in the port.
 Plus the whole pesky law about throwing plastic into the ocean.
-(We're staring to see a theme here.)
+(We're starting to see a theme here.)

 A Good Alternative: Some ships today use fireworks to celebrate the sailaway party.
 We’d call that an upgrade.

 It's a romantic idea, but kind of a strange one when you think about it. - Photo by Maria Mylnikova